Family/Graduate Housing Handbook

 For the safety and well-being of all children on the playground, children are expected to respect the rights of other children and use the playground equipment in a proper manner.
 You are responsible for the behavior of your children.

-- Please be aware of the noise levels produced by your children.
-Remember that others may be trying to sleep, relax, or study.
+9. Please be aware of the noise levels produced by your children.
+Remember that others may be trying to sleep, relax, or study

 FAMILY HOUSING ASSIGNMENT POLICY

-For more information about assignment policy please review the information under the Assignment/Cancellationtab on the Contracts, Policies, and Information page.
+For more information about assignment policy please review the information under the Assignment and Cancellation Policies section of the Family/Graduate Student Contracts and Policies webpage.

-For more information about our furniture rental program please review the information under the Furniture Rentaltab on the Contracts, Policies, and Information page.
+For more information about our furniture rental program please review the information under the Furniture Rental section of the Family/Graduate Student Contracts and Policies webpage.

 HEALTH AND SOCIAL SERVICES

-When you need to talk call 332-1505.
-The Crisis Line is a 24-hour crisis service for callers who need to talk as well as a consultation and referral service that connects callers with appropriate university and community agencies.
+When you need to talk call (509-332-1505).
+The crisis line offers 24-hours crisis service for callers who need to talk as well as a consultation and referral service that connects callers with appropriate university and community agencies.

 Counseling Services offers students the opportunity to explore many areas of concern -- personal, social, educational, substance abuse -- with a professional counselor.
 A variety of personal growth opportunities are available; these include counseling and support groups, psychological testing, and presentations and workshops that address academic, interpersonal and social issues.
 Crisis consultation is available on a 24-hour basis.
 The counseling process is confidential.